 Almost 40 percent of Bronx nursing homes rank below the state and national average for quality of care.
 Most of the low ratings are attributed to understaffing.
 That spells danger for one of the nation’s most densely populated areas.
 In fact, it’s practically a national epidemic of mistreatment.

-Being a nursing home negligence, neglect and abuse lawyer in the Bronx is a tough but rewarding call to duty.
+Being a Bronx nursing home neglect lawyer is a tough but rewarding call to duty.
 The elderly are some of the most vulnerable people in society, and they deserve better than to be neglected or abused.
 Setting things right is what we do.

 Family members of neglected and abused elderly deserve better too.
 They turned over the care of their loved ones to people representing themselves as professionals.
 Their money was taken and the care they paid for was never provided.
 Worse, their trust was taken advantage of.
 It’s our duty to future generations of elderly to stop this mistreatment now.

 Many speak of nursing home negligence, neglect and abuse as though they’re the same thing.
 They’re not.

 Neglect in a nursing home is when there is a failure to prevent harm.
 The appearance of bed sores is an example of neglect, because the staff failed to turn your loved one with sufficient frequency to prevent the formation of the painful skin ulcers that give infectious germs entry to the body.
 Sometimes gangrene develops which can cause the loss of a limb or death.
 Neglect can be physiological, psychological, medical or educational.